Is It Cheating If You Jerk Off? The Truth About Porn, Secrecy, and Boundaries

 What To Do If You Feel Betrayed

-If you find out your partner is jerking off and feel betrayed, you’re not alone.
-Many women are unaware of how much their husband or boyfriend jerks off and may feel uncomfortable when they realize it’s more often than they thought.
+Many women are unaware of their husband's or boyfriend's masturbation habits and may feel uncomfortable when they realize it’s more often than they thought.
 Even if it’s not a classic case of “cheating,” it’s still a betrayal if you didn’t know about it.

 Before you speak with your partner, it’s important to understand why you feel betrayed and hurt.